christophhagen/StateModel/Readme.md

 - [x] Explore macros to automatically generate property ids (didn't work)
 - [x] Update notifications similar to `ObservableObject` for use with SwiftUI
 - [ ] Non-optional references with a default value
+- [ ] Allow resetting of all properties on deletion
+- [ ] Implement sorting and filtering for @Query